yaaras/honeybee/README.md

 - **Detection Template Generator**:
   - Generate **Nuclei templates** to detect the created misconfiguration.
   - Generate **OVAL templates** for compliance and security testing.

-- **Powered by GPT**:
-  - Utilize GPT to craft accurate Dockerfile configurations and detection templates.

-## Use Cases

-- **Security Education**: Learn how misconfigurations arise and how to detect them.
-- **Penetration Testing Practice**: Set up intentionally misconfigured environments for testing.
-- **Tool Development**: Validate the effectiveness of security tools by running them against known misconfigurations.

 ## Getting Started